-A remote and rugged destination, a trip to American Prairie Reserve is similar to a visit to a wildlife refuge, not a developed national park.
+A remote and rugged destination, a trip to American Prairie is similar to a visit to a wildlife refuge, not a developed national park.
 Visitors find more game trails than hiking, biking, and birding trails, and the former offers just as many inspiring views and opportunities to see wildlife, wildflowers, and other natural treasures.

-While recreation infrastructure like trails and campgrounds will be added as the Reserve grows, today's travelers can still find plenty to see and do during their time here.
+While recreation infrastructure like trails and campgrounds will be added as the prairie grows, today's travelers can still find plenty to see and do during their time here.
 And one activity well-suited to the pace and scale of the prairie is called land snorkeling.

 According to the Land Snorkel website: